zzonyo/trust-docs-test/source/index.html.md

 data                | integer   | Unique transfer id

-## Get the Aggregated Balance of all Sub-accounts of the Current User
+## Get the Aggregated Balance of all Sub-users of the Current User

 API Key Permission：Read

-This endpoint returns the balances of all the sub-account aggregated.
+This endpoint returns the balance of all the sub-users aggregated.

 ### HTTP Request